 Reboot the Laptop:

-If everything else doesn’t work, why not provide your Laptop with the chance to boot clean.
+If everything else doesn’t work, why not provide your Laptop with the chance to boot clean?
 It will wipe out any unwanted software or alterations to the settings created without your consent.
 It will also allow your computer into a state of cleanliness.
-If it can do the job for you, it could be a different software that has been causing issues with your keyboard settings.
+If it can do the job for you, it could be a different software causing issues with your keyboard settings.
 Back up all your essential information and files before performing the clean boot.

 I hope I’ve given you all the information necessary to help you fix the issue with the Laptop’s keyboard with this guide.
 Good luck!